Who Am I?

 Here's the conundrum.
 Can I let go of yesterday's me and all the things I didn't do?
 Can I forgive yesterday's me for the mistakes I made?
 Can I let go of the junk I carry around and be content to be me?
 Can I stop trying to be someone or something I'm not and just be content to be me?

-Jesus tells us that you are blessed when you are content with just who you are.
+Jesus tells us that we are blessed when we are content with who we are.
 Answer that question and find out the age old question.
 Who am I?
 Am I content to be me?

 “You’re blessed when you’re content with just who you are—no more, no less.
 That’s the moment you find yourselves proud owners of everything that can’t be bought."